Hi, I’m Picky Apricot Steve Andrews and in this webinar, I’m going to show you how to set up and customize your Wild Apricot website.

 Using theme overrides, experienced web developers can customize existing Wild Apricot themes or create new ones.
 Theme overrides involves replacing or overriding theme files – the files that control the appearance of your current theme.

 Another way to customize your site is to customize your domain name.
 You can change the first part of your free Wild Apricot domain name or pay a site registrar to set up a custom domain name to be used in place of wildapricot.org.
 A custom domain name requires some setup both within Wild Apricot and with your registrar.
-You can only use a custom domain name if you have a paid Wild Apricot account.
+You can use a custom domain name only if you have a paid Wild Apricot account.

 You can provide secure access to your website using traffic encryption.
 Traffic encryption is available for all Wild Apricot domains (sites that use wildapricot.org).
 You can make secure access optional, or you can choose to automatically redirect visitors to a secure URL.
 You can redirect visitors always, or just when filling out Wild Apricot forms.
 Online payments on Wild Apricot will always be encrypted.

 We’ve seen how easily you can set up web pages in Wild Apricot, and touched on some of the ways you can customize your Wild Apricot site.
 For more information, see Wild Apricot’s online help or contact our support department.
-You can find links to help and support in admin view in the upper right corner of the screen.

 Thank you for listening.
 I hope this was helpful.